 Besides sipping on your favorite pumpkin spice latte, there are so many fun things to do in Washington D.C in the fall.
-Moreover, Washington D.C. in the fall is our favorite time of the year because the weather is perfect and the fall foliage is beautiful.
+Moreover, one of the best times to visit Washington D.C. is in the fall because the weather is perfect and the fall foliage is beautiful.
 From outdoor adventures to getting spooked, there are fun things to do for all ages.
 So, whether you are a local or a tourist visiting Washington D.C. for 3 days, here are 10 things you cannot miss during the fall season.

 Full disclaimer – Our post may contain affiliate links.
 When you click on the link you will have the option to purchase a product at no extra cost to you, but we would receive a small commission.
 We want to thank everyone for following and supporting us on all of “Our Sweet Adventures.”